0belous/A2-Legacy-Launcher/README.md

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->
 # Orion Drift Legacy Launcher (python rewrite)

-Rewriting this script in python to add a few extra features, especially with automating the install process.<br>
-This version is not current finished or ready for use

 A small script to patch Orion Drift APKs to run offline.

 Particularly useful when running old versions of Orion Drift that don't have servers anymore.